Skip to content ↓

 In this section...

-Marble Jar -The class work towards a negotiated ‘treat’ by earning marbles for times when the whole class has behaved or worked appropriately.
-The number of marbles needed is agreed with the class.
-(Marbles are NOT taken out!)
+• Marble Jar All classes in KS1 & 2 work towards a negotiated ‘treat’ by earning marbles for times when the whole class has behaved or worked appropriately.
+Marbles are rewarded for positive behaviour and not removed as a consequence for poor behaviour choices.